oroinc/documentation/user/back-office/getting-started/user-menu/my-configuration.rst

 1. Click on your user name on the top right of the application page.
 2. Click **My Configuration**.

 .. important:: User-level configuration settings can fall back to organization settings.
-For this, select the **Use Organization** check box next to the selected option.
+For this, select the **Use Organization** checkbox next to the selected option.
 To go back to the default user-level settings, click **Reset** on the top right.

 Two categories of settings are available for configuration at the user level: